Jeeyoun-S/Jeeyoun-S.github.io/til/python/method_of_datatype.md

 ---
 layout: page
 title: Method of Datatype
-description: >
-  This chapter covers advanced topics, such as offline support and custom JS builds.
-Codings skills are recommended.
 hide_description: true
 sitemap: false
 ---
-0. this unordered seed list will be replaced by toc as unordered list {:toc}
+1. this unordered seed list will be replaced by toc as unordered list {:toc}

 ## 문자열